microsoft/CopyOnWrite/README.md

   `CoW_Test_ReFS_Drive=D:\`

 (You may need to exit and restart VS, VSCode, or consoles after setting this.)
-When this env var is not available, unit tests create and mount a local ReFS VHD for testing.
-You must run tests elevated (as admin), e.g. by opening Visual Studio as an admin before opening the solution.
+When this env var is not available, unit tests create and mount a local ReFS VHD for testing and must be run elevated (as admin), e.g. by opening Visual Studio as an admin before opening the solution.

 ## Performance Comparisons